KavataK/QubicNetworkDeploymentGuide/README.md

    The computorSeeds.txt file contains 676 entries.
 To run the network on two or more nodes, compile a separate qubic.efi for each node.
    Split the seeds from the computorSeeds.txt file across the nodes.
-   For a single node, use all 676 entities.
+   For a single node, use all 676 entities (and refer to the instructions in [Running the Network on a Single Node](#running-the-network-on-a-single-node)).

    Update computorSeeds with the appropriate seed.

    ```